 Logistia helps you optimize routes for every driver, factoring time, location, vehicle capacity, distance, and traffic to calculate the best route.

-Delivery slot selection
+Offer a delivery slot selection

 Give your clients more control of the delivery and allow them to choose the delivery date based on your rules.
 56% of consumers in a study asked for more visibility in the delivery process.